gaiarobotics/openag_resin/README.md

 ```
 11.09.16 22:52:11 [-0700] Systemd init system enabled.
-11.09.16 22:52:11 [-0700] [/lib/systemd/system/docker.service:19] Unknown lvalue 'Delegate' in section 'Service'
 11.09.16 22:52:14 [-0700] + sed -i 's|docker daemon|docker daemon -g /data|' /lib/systemd/system/docker.service
 11.09.16 22:52:14 [-0700] + systemctl daemon-reload
 11.09.16 22:52:15 [-0700] + systemctl restart docker
 ```

-> Start the docker-compose service in detach mode.
-The first time this runs it will take a while, as the images have to be downloaded.
+> Start the docker-compose service in deatached mode.
+The first time this command runs will take a while, as the images have to be downloaded from the docker hub.

 ```
 11.09.16 22:52:32 [-0700] + docker-compose up -d --remove-orphans